 Should you apply henna to wet or dry hair?

-As to whether you apply any of these pastes to wet or dry hair, it’s entirely a matter of personal preference.
-It doesn’t make a difference.
+This is entirely up to you.
+It doesn’t make any difference to the end result henna hair colour.
 Go with the weather !
 Try hot henna on dry hair in winter time, and freshly defrosted cool henna on damp hair in the heat of summer time.

 We do not currently operate any henna hair colour salons.
 If you are not comfortable applying henna/indigo yourself, you may ask your hair dresser to apply it for you.
 Please refer your hair dresser to this site and tell them to feel free to get in touch to discuss any concerns or questions they may have regarding Renaissance Henna products.